Choosing Your Base Van - A Practical Comparison

 • Extremely affordable - Used (2003-2010): $5k-$12k, (2011-2019): $12k-$22k, New: $38k-$45k

-• LS engine reliability - 5.3L and 6.0L LS engines regularly go 250,000+ miles
+• LS engine reliability - The 5.3L and 6.0L LS engines are known for longevity and routinely hit 200,000+ miles with basic maintenance

 • Parts everywhere and cheap - Any auto parts store stocks everything, any mechanic can work on them